A TechNote posted last week explains how to stream images in ColdFusion, and provides simple sample code.

-I feel like the advent of CFContent got rid of many of the needs to go directly into the response object to do things.
+I feel like the advent of CFContent got rid of many of

 I’m doing this with cfcontent all the time, what’s the benefit of "streaming" images instead?
 With cfcontent you block one of the listeners ("simultanious requests") while the image is being transferred to the client, is this perhaps different with the streaming example?